-The Community Companions Befriending Scheme provides volunteer befrienders to isolated older people throughout the whole of the Wakefield District.
+The Befriending Service provides volunteer befrienders to isolated older people throughout the whole of the Wakefield District.

-The scheme is made up of volunteers who offer friendship and support to older people.
+The service is made up of volunteers who offer friendship and support to older people.

 Volunteers typically spend about an hour a week with an older person to help reduce their feeling of isolation and loneliness.